KC and the Sunshine Band

 KC and the Sunshine Band is an American disco and funk band that was founded in 1973 in Hialeah, Florida.
-Their best-known songs include the hits "That's the Way (I Like It)", "(Shake, Shake, Shake) Shake Your Booty", "I'm Your Boogie Man", "Keep It Comin' Love", "Get Down Tonight", "Boogie Shoes", "Please Don't Go" and "Give It Up".
+Their best-known songs include the hits "Get Down Tonight", "That's the Way (I Like It)", "(Shake, Shake, Shake) Shake Your Booty", "I'm Your Boogie Man", "Keep It Comin' Love", "Boogie Shoes", "Please Don't Go", and "Give It Up".
 The band took its name from lead vocalist Harry Wayne Casey's last name ('KC') and the 'Sunshine Band' from KC's home state of Florida, the Sunshine State.
-The group has had six top 10 singles, five number one singles and a number two single on the Billboard Hot 100 chart.
+The group had five number-one singles on the Billboard Hot 100 chart: four in the 1970s and the first number one song of the 1980s.

 History

 1970s

-The band was formed in 1973 by Harry Wayne Casey (KC) and Richard Finch.
-Casey was a record store employee and part-timer at TK Records in Hialeah, Florida The band was originally called KC & The Sunshine Junkanoo Band because they used studio musicians from TK and a local Junkanoo band called the Miami Junkanoo Band.
-Meantime, Finch had been engineering records for TK, which is how the Casey-Finch musical collaboration began.
+The band was formed in 1973 by Harry Wayne Casey (KC), who was a record store employee and part-timer at TK Records in Hialeah, Florida.
+The band was originally called KC & The Sunshine Junkanoo Band because KC used studio musicians from TK and a local Junkanoo band called the Miami Junkanoo Band.
+During this time, bassist Richard Finch had been engineering records for TK, which is how the Casey-Finch musical collaboration began.
 They were soon joined by guitarist Jerome Smith and drummer Robert Johnson, both TK studio musicians.

 The first few songs, "Blow Your Whistle" (September 1973) and "Sound Your Funky Horn" (February 1974), were released as singles, and did well enough on the U.S. R&B chart and overseas that TK wanted a follow-up single and album.
 In the meantime, while working on demos for KC & the Sunshine Band, the song "Rock Your Baby" (George McCrae) was created.
-Written by Casey and Finch, it featured Smith on guitar and became a number one hit in 51 countries in mid-1974.
+Written by Casey, it featured Smith on guitar and became a number one hit in 51 countries in mid-1974.
 The band's "Queen of Clubs", which featured uncredited vocals by McCrae, was a hit in the UK, peaking at number 7, and they went on a tour there in 1975.

 KC and other band members were frequent guests on WHYI-FM, branded as Y-100, one of southeast Florida's more powerful FM pop stations, that covered Dade and Broward Counties and beyond.
-This gave the band significant hometown exposure, during the rise of the disco genre in one of the music's epicenters.
+This gave the band significant hometown exposure, during the rise of the disco genre in one of its epicenters.